Doesn’t reduce your chances of getting an STI

 - It can help with acne, iron deficiency anemia, cramps, and PMS (premenstrual syndrome).

-- It protects against several other health problems, e.g., certain cancers, anemia, ovarian cysts, and pelvic infections.
+- It protects against several other health problems, such as, certain cancers, anemia, ovarian cysts, and pelvic infections.

 Side Effects and Limitations

 Most side effects go away on their own, so give it some time.
 If your side effects don’t improve after 3 months, talk with your Family PACT provider.
 They can help you switch to something that works better for you.
 Just make sure to stay protected by starting a new method right away.

 Possible side effects (usually go away in 2-3 months) are: